StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 - **Version:** `1.0.0`

 {% hint style="info" %}
-If the tracer name passed to StackState Agent does not exactly match the value specified above, received data won't be displayed in StackState.
+If the tracer name passed to StackState Agent doesn't exactly match the value specified above, received data won't be displayed in StackState.
 {% endhint %}

 ➡️ [See how this is implemented in code examples](code-examples.md#2-core-definitions)